adarsh312/Airplane-Seating-algorithm/README.md

 • Number of passengers waiting in queue. for further information :https://github.com/jagadeshsri/Airplane-Seating-algorithm/blob/master/input.docx

- if 2D array represents the rows and columns: another steps to be done (i.e preprocessing of that array)
+ if 2D array represents the rows and columns,further steps needs to be processed (i.e Array should be preprocessed) .

 OUTPUT: